Your cart is currently empty!

 The final stage starts in Patreksfjörður and ends in Ísafjörður.
 This will be the most challenging day yet, traversing four mountain passes, several river crossings and Svalvogar (a rocky gravel road cut into the side of a cliff).
 You will ride through some of the most dramatic scenery in the Westfjords including Dynjandi, the thunderous waterfall that is the pearl of the Westfjords.

-Stage 4 ends back in Ísafjörður at the Finisher’s party at Hotel Ísafjörður, where the winners will be announced and the race week will come to an end.
-Then, join in for a celebratory pier jump in the harbor to solidify your Westfjords Way ride – a tradition started by Chris, Lael, Payson, Nichole and Rue when they first rode the Westfjords Way.
+Stage 4 ends back in Ísafjörður at the Finisher’s party in Edinborg, where the winners will be announced and the race week will come to an end.

-100 new riders will also join for the midnight start to ride the final stage in this year’s first Stage Four Midnight Special race, and join in the celebration at the finisher’s party.
+Up to 100 new riders will also join for the midnight start to ride the final stage – the Midnight Special race, and join in the celebration at the finisher’s party.
 This race is a great option for people who want to join in the adventure of race week without committing to the full route.

 Send us an email at cyclingwestfjords@gmail.com